nodejs/node/deps/npm/doc/misc/npm-developers.md

   then you need to specify that in the "main" field.

 * directories:
-  This is a hash of folders.
-The best ones to include are "lib" and "doc", but if you specify a folder full of man pages in "man", then they'll get installed just like these ones.
+  This is an object mapping names to folders.
+The best ones to include are "lib" and "doc", but if you use "man" to specify a folder full of man pages, they'll get installed just like these ones.

 You can use `npm init` in the root of your package in order to get you